 Peritoneal dialysis, on the other hand, occurs inside the body.
 A tube containing glucose solution is inserted into the peritoneal cavity with the peritoneal membrane or peritoneum serving as the permeable membrane.
 The dialysis solution is allowed to settle in the peritoneum for the purpose of trapping the toxic substances released during the cleansing process.

 In terms of the ability to remove wastes and water, peritoneal dialysis is not as efficient as hemodialysis in removing excess salt and other waste products, but because of the length of time it takes to perform the procedure, the result can be comparable to hemodialysis.

 One advantage of peritoneal dialysis is that it can be done at home saving you money and the trouble of going to the dialysis clinic many times in one week.

-The kidneys are parts of our body that take the shape of a bean, it is about 4 cms thick; 6 cms. wide and 11-14 cms. long.
+The kidneys are parts of our body that take the shape of a bean.
+A kidney is about 4 cms thick; 6 cms. wide and 11-14 cms. long.
 The right kidney is located right next to the liver and the left kidney, to the spleen.
-Both organs move up and down as a we breathe.
+Both organs move up and down as we breathe.

 The kidney empties urine into the ureters which in turn excrete urine into the urinary bladder for final excretion.